iut-cse/OOKata/README.md

 # OO Problem Catalog
-This repository's issue tracker is used as Object Oriented Problem Catalog.
+This repository's [issue tracker](https://github.com/iut-cse/oo-problem-catalog/issues) is used as Object Oriented Problem Catalog.
 Detail of how to use this will be published soon.
 For now, visit the issues to find the existing problems.

+# How to Use
+* Visit the [issues](https://github.com/iut-cse/oo-problem-catalog/issues) to find the existing problems
+* Like the problem if you find it interesting and helpful.
+This will help others to easily identify good problems to solve.
+Also, dislike the problem if you find it uninteresting and not so good.
+* Comment about the problem.
+Is the description unclear?
+Do you think it is too easy or too difficult than what is mentioned?
+Comment about it.
+* Discussion about the solution is OK.
+But do not paste a solution.
+Give a link to the solution instead.
+* Do you have an interesting problem?
+[Post it](https://github.com/iut-cse/oo-problem-catalog/issues/new).